janekbechtel/HHKinFit/README.md

 export LD_LIBRARY_PATH=<<PATH TO DIRECTORY>>

 Open issues:
-* non-positive-definit covariance matrix in some cases --> such events are excluded from the result so far
+* non-positive-definit covariance matrix in some cases
-* used b-jet energy resolution underestimated
+* used b-jet energy error underestimated